evilbrisket/evilbrisket/README.md

-# Evilbrisket drive for Node.js
+# Evilbrisket driver for Node.js

 Node.js driver for Evil Brisket hardware.
 See http://www.evilbrisket.com for more information.